Rhodesia Information Centre: High Court case

 On 18 April 1973, Postmaster-General Lionel Bowen instructed the Postmaster-General's Department to cease all mail, telephone and telegram services to the centre, including by locking their post office box and deregistering The Rhodesian Commentary as a newspaper.
 Denzil Bradley initiated legal action in response, and Bowen's directive was overturned by the High Court of Australia on 10 September 1973 in the case Bradley v Commonwealth.
 The High Court found that Bowen had exceeded his powers under the Post and Telegraph Act and its regulations, and ordered that the government pay the RIC's legal costs.

 During this period the centre's office at Crows Nest was petrol bombed on 7 July 1973.
 The furniture and fittings were badly damaged.
 In August 1973 Sekai Holland and six other members of the Free Zimbabwe Centre were arrested after they occupied the RIC's offices in protest against its continuing operations.

 Whitlam stated in September 1973 that the government would consider amending the Post and Telegraphs Act to allow the Postmaster-General to withdraw services to the RIC.
 He also claimed in November 1973, ahead of the 1973 New South Wales state election, that Askin supported the Rhodesian regime and had failed to cooperate with efforts to close the centre.
 Askin rejected this claim, noting that his government had cancelled the RIC's business name and lacked the legal authority to close the centre.

-The Australian Labor Party Caucus approved draft legislation to close the RIC on 6 March 1974.
+The Australian Labor Party Caucus approved draft legislation on 6 March 1974 to close the RIC.
 This legislation was not introduced into Parliament, however, due to competing priorities and frequent disruptions to the parliamentary schedule.
 The government attempted to remove the centre's listing from Sydney telephone directories in December 1974, but a High Court justice issued an injunction prohibiting this action in February 1975.
 The full bench of the High Court considered the matter in August 1975.
 It endorsed a consent order proposing that the case not proceed after being told that the RIC's details had been included in the 1975 directory and would also appear in a 1975–76 directory.
 The government was ordered to pay the centre's costs.
 The RIC's office was petrol bombed again in March 1975.
 Approximately $1,500 worth of damage was caused in this incident.

 The Rhodesian diplomatic presence was reduced during the mid-1970s.
 A Rhodesian tourist office in New York City was forced to close by the United States government during 1974.
 In 1975 the formal Rhodesian diplomatic missions in Portugal and Mozambique were also required to close by the host governments.